-And when I started to rewrite a book that I’d originally written in 1996, called the Hong Kong visa Handbook, I knew that because of the experience at that time, putting high quality content on the internet, that reflected my expertise in my niche would be successful, because we were successful between 1996 and 2000.
-But come 2011, when we were looking at how the modern internet worked, we were afforded an opportunity to start to think about how the audience for the material that I have a particular expertise and would respond to that material in terms of the use that it was to them and its accessibility, and ultimately the value that they derived from it.
+When I started to rewrite a book that I had initially written in 1996, called the Hong Kong Visa Handbook, I knew that because of my experience at that time, putting high-quality content on the internet that reflected my expertise in my niche would be successful.
+We were successful between 1996 and 2000.
+But come 2011, when we looked at how the modern internet worked.
+We were allowed to start thinking about how the audience for the material that I have particular expertise in would respond to that material in terms of the use it was to them.
+Its accessibility, ultimately the value they derived from it.

-So when I understood this, I realized that I needed to configure my business on the internet, and in a specific way that that didn’t cost a great deal of money.
-And even though I have a business partner who’s very adept at technology, didn’t need particularly exotic technical skill sets.
-Certainly the skill sets that are available Fairyland saw one of these other sourcing websites, another great expense, and effectively come up with a proposition that serves to answer people’s questions, and helps them solve their problems.
-And as a result of that, we have we’ve come into, we’ve turned into a publishing company.
+When I understood this, I realized that I needed to configure my business on the internet in a specific way.
+This way didn’t cost a great deal of money.
+Even though I have a business partner who’s very adept at technology, I didn’t need particularly exotic technical skill sets.
+Certainly, the skill sets available freelance on these other sourcing websites and at a great expense.
+I come up effectively with a proposition that answers people’s questions and helps them solve their problems.
+As a result of that, we’ve turned into a publishing company.

-And I looked for opportunities to introduce remarkable ness into the proposition in little a little in interesting ways.
-The mere fact that Hong Kong’s immigration expert gives all his expertise away for free, is, in a sense, remarkable.
-But there are other ways to be remarkable too, such as I adopted a little puppet character called Hadley.
+I looked for opportunities to introduce remarkable mass into the proposition in interesting ways.
+The mere fact that a Hong Kong’s immigration expert gives all his expertise away for free is, in a sense, remarkable.
+But there are other ways to be remarkable, too, such as I’ve adopted a little puppet character called Hadley.
 Hadley is my alter ego.
-And Hadley appears on video and say some things that perhaps I might not be saying, I might not want to say.
-But it gives an opportunity for something novel and unique to be part of the content mix when people are being exposed to our brand.
-Because the idea is that as a result of your interactions with your content, you want to be remembered.
+Hadley appears on video and says some things that perhaps I might not be saying or I might not want to say.
+But it gives an opportunity for something novel and unique to be part of the content mix when people connect with our brand.
+Because the idea is that you want to be remembered as a result of your interactions with your content.

-And the reason why I asked you how many people have heard of the Hong Kong visa visa, is because the Hong Kong visa visa is what’s known as an idea of Iris.
-An idea a virus is something like the Ice Bucket Challenge, where you can associate some kind of meaningful, helpful practical concepts with a set of words that are easy to parlay on in a virus like fashion.
-And that’s an idea a virus and we strategically injected an idea, a virus into our business model, understanding that the constructs of the modern condition economy are not only online, but they’re also offline as well.
+The reason why I asked you how many people have heard about Hong Kong visa Geeza is because the Hong Kong visa Geeza is what’s known as an Ideavirus.
+An Ideavirus is something like the Ice Bucket Challenge, where you can associate meaningful, helpful, practical concepts with a set of words that are easy to parlay on in a virus-like fashion.
+That’s an Ideavirus.
+We strategically injected an Ideavirus into our business model, understanding that the constructs of the modern connection economy are not only online, but they’re also offline as well.